Board of trustees

 Mark has worked in the voluntary, charity sector for most of his professional career.
-He is currently working as Business Growth Manager for Doncaster Chamber.
-Prior to this role he worked as Director of Operations at charity SAFE@LAST that supports children and young people who are at risk through running away.
+He is currently working for Healthwatch Sheffield.
+Prior to this role he worked at Doncaster Chamber and children’s charity SAFE@LAST that supports children and young people who are at risk through running away.

 His role at the charity included managing fundraising and finance, the volunteering program, strategy and business planning, partnership working and HR amongst other duties.